"You'll be glad you did!"

 Building backlinks the wrong way is the main cause of ranking penalties.
-At Webgator, our SEO methods are safe and effective because we use high-quality linking sources combined with the right anchor text ratios.
+My SEO methods are safe and effective because I use high-quality linking sources combined with the right anchor text ratios.

 SEO Authority Link Building

 Some companies already have an optimized website, and simply need link building.
 Using Webgator to build up your website’s authority is a great choice.
 Our methods are safe, scale-able, and powerful.
 Before we begin the back-linking campaign, we do a complete audit of the current links that are pointing the site and examine the anchor text ratios.
 With this data we can form a linking strategy.

 The back-links we acquire vary depending on the strategy we are using.
 Since not all back-links are built equal, and some are much more costly to acquire than others, we simply work along with whatever budget you give us to work with.